zachvalenta/jvns.ca/content/post/2018-01-08-profiler-week-1--testing---handling-stripped-binaries.markdown

 debug symbols).
 But it seemed more fun to just try to get it to work without debug symbols.

 And I did!!!
 I managed to find the address of the `ruby_current_thread` symbol through some educated guessing!!
-And once I'd found that address, the
+And once I'd found that address, the profiler actually worked!
+It got stack traces out of the process!

 This is a "partial success" instead of a "total success" because it worked great on my laptop, but then when I tried it in the Docker container it didn't work.
 Don't know why yet but that's next!